karimj/discord-game/README.md

 ## Technical Details

 - Built with Python 3.8+ and discord.py
-- Uses slash commands (`/play`, `/configure`) for game control
+- Uses slash commands (`/play`, `/configure`, `/shop`, `/inventory`, `/achievements`, `/stats`, `/leaderboard`) for game control
-- Uses reaction events for movement input
+- Uses reaction events for movement input and power-up activation
 - Game state stored in memory (resets when bot restarts)
 - Server configurations stored in JSON files (`configs/{server_id}.json`) and persist across restarts
+- Player scores and XP stored in JSON files (`scores/{server_id}.json`) and persist across restarts
+- Power-up inventories stored in JSON files (`inventories/{server_id}.json`) and persist across restarts
 - Each player can have one active game at a time
 - Supports multiple levels with increasing difficulty
 - Zombies use weighted pathfinding to move toward the player
+- XP and achievement system tracks player progression
+- Shop system allows purchasing power-ups with earned XP